XDU-PurpleBear/frontend/document/document1.md

 # Login Page
 ## Description
-User can login system in Login Page .
+User can login system in Login Page.

 ## Login Require
 No, only visitor can enter this page.